 - Review the following information

-- Check with your graduate program regarding deadline dates for theses submission in order to graduate at Spring or Fall convocation.
+- Check with your graduate program regarding deadline dates for thesis submission to graduate at Spring or Fall convocation.

 - Final approval from Committee

-- Ensure that your thesis has received final acceptance/approval by your Examining Committee and your graduate program before submitting electronically to the FGS for final approval.
-Theses will not be reviewed by the FGS if acceptance/approval of the thesis has not been received.
+- Ensure that your thesis has received final acceptance/approval by your Examining Committee and your graduate program before submitting it electronically to the FGS for final approval.
+The FGSPA will not review theses if acceptance/approval of the thesis has not been received.

-- Print out, complete and submit all required forms to your Graduate Program who will then forward to the Faculty of Graduate Studies.
+- Complete and submit all required forms to your Graduate Program, which will then be forwarded to the Faculty of Graduate Studies and Postdoctoral Affairs (FGSPA)

 - eThesis Processing Assessment Form

-- Master’s Certificate of Approval (only one original copy required by FGS)
+- Master’s Certificate of Approval (only one original copy required by FGSPA)

-- Thesis non-exclusive Licence (original copy required by FGS)
+- Thesis non-exclusive Licence (original copy required by FGSPA)

-- Thesis and Major Research Paper Copyright Licence (original copy required by FGS)
+- Thesis and Major Research Paper Copyright Licence (original copy required by FGSPA)

 - Request to Restrict the Circulation of Thesis (if required)